Tito Capobianco: Career

 He made his official debut with Aida at the Teatro Argentino de La Plata in 1953, then worked at the Teatro Colón in Buenos Aires.
 His American debut came in 1962 with a production of Tosca at the Philadelphia Grand Opera Company with Birgit Nilsson in the title role.

 Capobianco was artistic director of the Cincinnati Opera Festival (1961 to 1965) and the Cincinnati Opera (1962 to 1965) before moving to the New York City Opera in 1965 with Les contes d'Hoffmann which included Beverly Sills and Norman Treigle in the cast.
 He later held posts at the San Diego Opera and the Pittsburgh Opera.

 He has been described as difficult to work with and who "admits his intense management and directing style was at times hard on his singers and staff: 'I am obsessed with something that does not exist: perfection.'"
 Capobianco seemed to relish the control which the post of general director gave to him: "The impetus of general director was the assurance to me that I could do whatever I wanted.
 There will be nobody except the board to stop me.
 I don't believe in democracy in the arts.
 You don't use four persons to do the same painting."

 In 2017, his autobiography Tito's Way: The Art of Producing Opera was published.
+He also served on the faculty of the Academy of Vocal Arts in Philadelphia where he directed student opera productions.